Established in 1984 The Dinosaur Museum in Dorchester was the first museum in Britain solely devoted to the fascinating world of Dinosaurs.

-The museum has consistently enthralled and entertained children with its mix of fossils, skeletons, life-size dinosaur reconstructions combined with hands on and multimedia displays.
-It has almost taken of a life of its own, with many people who have fond memories of visiting the museum when they were children in the early years now returning with their own children to let them enjoy the Museum's unique appeal.
+Today the museum has almost taken on a life of its own.
+Many people who have fond memories of visiting when they were young now return with their own children, to let them enjoy the Museum's unique appeal.

 - The European Museum of the Year Award 1985.